LouisStefanuto/my-site/docs/blog/posts/09_dino_v2.md

 ![registers](./images/9/registers.png){width=600}
 </figure>

+---

+!!!
+Note "Conclusion"
+    To sum up, DINOv2 is an SSL training recipe for large image encoders, sitting at the crossroads of contrastive and clustering-based methods.
+Its rapid adoption in the industry highlights its promising potential to train general base models for downstream tasks.

+    It will be interesting to see how future SSL methods evolve — perhaps the next step will focus on simplifying the framework, like DeepMind did between AlphaFoldv2 and v3.
+If interested, I wrote a series about AFv2, check it out.

+    Thank you for reading this post!
+I hope you enjoyed it.
+If so, feel free to share it and connect 😊

 ## References

 [^1]: **DINO**: Caron, M., Touvron, H., Misra, I., Jégou, H., Mairal, J., Bojanowski, P., & Joulin, A. (2021).
 [Emerging properties in self-supervised vision transformers](https://arxiv.org/abs/2104.14294).
 In Proceedings of the IEEE/CVF international conference on computer vision (pp. 9650-9660)